Kitware/gobig/doc/spark-standalone.md

 ### spark
-Provisions and manages a spark node running over mesos
+Provisions and manages a spark node running over the built in resource manager (Standalone Mode)

 #### Variables